fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/aws-sqs.md

 Before we dive into details, let's walk through overall flow of event and functions involved.

 1. A Go producer function (producerfunc) or aws cli command which acts as a producer and drops a message in a SQS queue named `input`.
-2. Fission sqs trigger activates and invokes another function (consumerfunc) with body of sqs message.
+2. Fission SQS trigger activates and invokes another function (consumerfunc) with body of SQS message.
 3. The consumer function (consumerfunc) gets body of message and returns a response.
-4. Fission sqs trigger takes the response of consumer function (consumerfunc) and drops the message in a response queue named `output`.
+4. Fission SQS trigger takes the response of consumer function (consumerfunc) and drops the message in a response queue named `output`.
    If there is an error, the message is dropped in error queue named `error`.

 {{% notice info %}}